calebstein1/amphora-engine/README.md

 ```shell
 sudo apt install libasound2-dev libpulse-dev
 ```

-Alternatively, you can modify the build scripts to use system libraries and skip vcpkg altogether, but that's far beyond the scope of this document.
+This system is currently being rewritten to use system libraries instead of vcpkg for Linux builds, so this step will not be necessary in the future.